medialab/xan/docs/cmd/join.md

                                  first dataset.
     -R, --prefix-right <prefix>  Add a prefix to the names of the columns in the second dataset.

+fuzzy join options:
+    -S, --simplified-urls    When using -u/--url-prefix, drop irrelevant parts of the urls, like the scheme, `www.` subdomains etc. to facilitate matches.
+    -p, --parallel           Whether to use parallelization to speed up computations.
+                             Will automatically select a suitable number of threads to use based on your number of cores.
+Use -t, --threads if you want to indicate the number of threads yourself.
+    -t, --threads <threads>  Parellize computations using this many threads.
+Use -p, --parallel if you want the number of threads to be automatically chosen instead.

 Common options:
     -h, --help                  Display this message